 Access - Frequently Asked Questions

-The Grand Theatre is always aiming to improve it's access provisons and services, and the Access Register is one of the tools we use to do so.
+The Grand Theatre is always aiming to improve its access provisions and services, and the Access Register is one of the tools we use to do so.
 We ask patrons to join our Access Register so we can ensure we are fulfilling the requirements of as many patrons as possible.
-We hope that once you are a member you should find booking tickets via the Box Office a simple process as all staff will have be aware of what your membership entitles you to and any specific requirments you have mentioned on your application form, i.e prefered seating locations.
+We hope that once you are a member you should find booking tickets via the Box Office a simple process as all staff will have be aware of what your membership entitles you to and any specific requirements you have mentioned on your application form, i.e preferred seating locations.